 What are the next steps out of lockdown?
 Key dates for easing

+What is the next stage out of lockdown?
+Key dates as restrictions eased

+Boris Johnson has laid out a roadmap for England’s way out of lockdown

-Minister are expected to allow indoor household mixing in England from 17 May as part of the latest stage of the government’s roadmap out of lockdown.
+Indoor household mixing is expected to resume in England from 17 May as part of the latest stage of the government’s roadmap out of lockdown.

 This comes after the government said that the latest data showed that the previous easing of restrictions - including the opening of non-essential shops on 12 April – had not resulted in a major leap in coronavirus cases.